KevinTheMix/CheatSheets/# IT/# Network & Security/Cybersecurity.md

 * **OPSEC** (Operation Security) = military analysis of whether critical information is accessible to the enemy (trackability prevention)
   * Also refers to obfuscating/hiding techniques by hackers to evade security & getting found
 * **OSCP** (Offensive Security Certified Professional) = ethical hacking certification (by _Offensive Security_ aka _Offsec_)
-* **C/XSRF** (Cross-Site Request Forgery) = coerces a victim into browsing a legit page she's currently logged in via a specially crafted URL with parameters having an immediate effect
+* **C/XSRF** (Cross-Site Request Forgery) = coerces a victim into browsing a legit page s/he's currently logged in via a specially crafted URL with parameters having an immediate effect
   * Caused by a lack of mechanisms to check the source of a request (URL referer or generated form token)
 * **XSS** (Cross-Site Scripting) = abuses a legit page's lack of input (URL, form field) sanitization to insert a malicious (JS) script, accounts for 84% of all security vulnerabilities
   * **Persistent** = the script is saved and served back to the victim when she browses a page displaying unsanitized content (eg _MMQ_)